Questions That Parents of English Language Learners Should Ask SchoolsEn Español

 - What services will be available if my child is struggling?
 Does the school offer extra ESL tutoring?

 These questions are just a place to start.
 Other questions or concerns might come up as the school year goes on — and that’s okay!
 Talking openly with your child’s school might feel awkward or pushy if you’re not used to doing it, but it’s important to do it anyway.

 “In American culture, it’s common to let the school know what your child needs,” says Dr. Rinaldi.
-By communicating with the school and teachers now, you’re setting your child up for a happier and less stressful year of learning.
+By communicating with the school and teachers now, you’re setting your child up for a strong finish to the school year.